 Dave Holland playing live at The Spectrum in Montreal

 Yes, one has to be brutal with these things.
 In part and in writing this, I’ve become something of a sycophant.
 Well, what can I say?
-In part, I’m something of a by-product of this “I, me and myself” culture, one that is now more self-serving than ever before and a culture that seems to feed off “instant gratification” and one whereby we’re all supposed to provide some sort of “instant access” to just about everything about ourselves – our being as well as our souls.
+In part, I’m something of a by-product of this “I, me and myself” culture, one that is now more self-serving than ever before and a culture that seems to feed off “instant gratification”.
+And, one whereby, we’re all supposed to provide some sort of “instant access” to just about everything about ourselves – our being as well as our souls.

 By the same token, after taking this and other such images and “hanging” it out there, do I need to waste much more time pondering over its worth and value?
 No, not really.
 And, this is what I mean by this “instant coffee/instant gratification” thing.
-A case of just adding hot water and its good to go – and that’s about it and, we move on to the next thing.
-All this seems to be something that seems to go with the “territory” there days and of which we all seem be a part.
+All a matter of just adding hot water and its good to go – and that’s about it.
+And, thereafter, we move on to the next thing.

 TECHNICAL NOTES: This image was taken with a Canon EOS 1D MkII using a Canon EF 24-70mm f/2.8 L USM Lens.

 Rogan’s work is featured on the following websites:

 You can find out more about Rogan and why he does what he does here on his ‘Artist’s Statement’ page.

-originally written and posted on 110224 – reposted on 190119 – updated on 200420
+originally written and posted on 110224 – reposted on 190119 – revised on 230317.